San Bernardino Water Quality at a Glance

 Infrastructure Modernization

-- Distribution System: Water distributed through 23 separate pressure zones with 38 reservoirs providing over 115 million gallons of total storage capacity throughout the San Bernardino service area.
+- Distribution System: Water distributed through multiple pressure zones with reservoirs providing storage capacity throughout the San Bernardino service area.

 Customer Protection Initiatives

-San Bernardino Municipal Water Department provides extensive customer support through water conservation rebate programs offering up to $3,500 per residential customer for water-efficient upgrades.
-The utility maintains a robust Cross-Connection Control Program to protect the public water supply from contamination and offers comprehensive customer service available 24/7 at 909-384-5095.
-Educational outreach helps residents understand water quality, conservation practices, and the value of local water resources.
-San Bernardino’s commitment to water quality includes transparent communication through annual Consumer Confidence Reports and ongoing investments in treatment technologies, infrastructure modernization, and regional water supply partnerships to ensure reliable, safe drinking water for future generations.
+San Bernardino Municipal Water Department provides customer support through water conservation programs and maintains a Cross-Connection Control Program to protect the public water supply from contamination.
+The utility offers customer service available 24/7 at 909-384-5095.
+Educational outreach helps residents understand water quality and conservation practices.
+San Bernardino’s commitment to water quality includes communication through annual Consumer Confidence Reports and ongoing investments in treatment technologies and infrastructure to ensure safe drinking water that meets all regulatory requirements.

 Recommendations for San Bernardino Residents